andrewrk/naught/README.md

  * Runs as daemon, providing ability to start and stop
  * Clustering - take advantage of multiple CPU cores
  * Properly handles SIGTERM and SIGHUP for integration with service wrappers
+ * Supports POSIX operating systems (does not support Windows)

 Usage:
 ------